 A few days after Evolve the second SQLGLA conference was held in Glasgow.
 I was also presenting my Governance in the Cloud session at this event.

 I never got the chance to attend the inaugural event last year, so was super excited to be able to attend and speak at this year's event.
-Held in The Studio in Glasgow's city centre it was super easy to get to, and it was a great venue for the event to take place in.
+Held in The Studio in Glasgow's city center it was super easy to get to, and it was a great venue for the event to take place in.

 SQLGLA primarily focussing on data platform topics, which is outside my comfort zone being an Infrastructure engineer at heart, but I was excited to be able to hear some people I've interacted with on Twitter speak and get the chance to meet them.